mwidjaja1/3pfl/README.md

 - **Be respectful to all teammates even if the other side was at fault**.
 Some examples of violations include bullying, harassment, lying, griefing, vulgarity, or rudeness that's targeted to a teammate.
 - **Support our family friendly community**.
 Some examples of violations include abusing your team role, making discriminatory statements, being egregiously not family friendly, or egregious spam.
+- **Positively contribute to our team**.
+These are the players that make our team better, by supporting our culture, helping us excel, and supporting their fellow teammates in games whenever possible.
 - **Not break any laws or Noodlecake's Terms of Service**

 When a rule violation is identified: